Advanced Issues in Dormant Accounts, Unclaimed Property & Escheatment

 - Understand your institution’s responsibilities under the uniform unclaimed property laws

-- Determine the states in which your institution is obligated to escheat property
+- Determine in which states your institution is obligated to escheat property

-Procedures and practices regarding dormant accounts and unclaimed property in safe deposit boxes have come under attack by both consumers and state agencies that are entitled to escheatment.
-This webinar will explain the Uniform Unclaimed Property Act and the tools that every institution needs to evaluate its practices regarding dormant accounts and unclaimed property.
+The financial industry’s procedures and practices regarding dormant accounts and unclaimed property have come under attack by state agencies which claim they are entitled to the escheatment of these accounts and property.
+Dormant accounts and unclaimed property are subject to complicated laws which can cause administrative problems for your institution.
+This webinar will explain the Uniform Unclaimed Property Act and the tools needed for financial institutions to evaluate their related procedures and practices.
 There will be a quick review of the basic rules before focusing on more advanced issues.
 Since escheat laws vary, this webinar will not cover state-specific escheat laws.
 However, you will be able to find your state-specific escheat laws by using the contact information provided.